La Grande Gun Club (203 Gun Club Road)

 Teams will shoot in two sessions.
 After the starting time for the event, all starting and completion times are estimated.
 It is important to be prepared to shoot immediately after the previous team completes their round.
 All late registrants will be squadded to the final squads.

-Coaches can email email@example.com with squadding requests prior to March 9.
+Coaches/participants can make squadding requests by emailing firstname.lastname@example.org prior to March 8.
 Athletes not on a full squad will be combined with other incomplete squads.
 If a student-athlete does not report to the assigned trap by the scheduled time, the student-athlete must be moved to the final squad.

-Scorers will be provided by the EOU Trapshooting Club for the event.
+Scorekeepers will be provided by the EOU Trapshooting Program for the event.
 Event staff scoring decisions are final.

 Scores are recorded on the pre-squadded scoring sheet and tallied in the clubhouse.
 Scores will be posted on monitors if available and or club house display board.
 Scores are recounted by event officials to ensure accuracy.
 Mismarked or illegible scoring sheets are considered a ‘lost target’ by event staff.
 The only time a round score may be disputed is on the field immediately after a scorer has announced a lost target.
 All scores are final upon completion of the post.